luisegarduno/AnnePro-LightingProfile-Library/README.md

 # AnnePro-LightingProfile-Library
-A repo of ALOT of color profiles for the Anne Pro 2 programmable 60% RGB keyboard
+A repository of ALOT of color profiles for the Anne Pro 2 programmable 60% RGB keyboard

 # Previews